yokotak0527/kensho-legacy/README.md

 />
 ```

-As you can see, the more complex the validation, the harder it is to read the code.
+As you can see, more complex validations, the harder it is to read the code.
 If you need complex validation, you might want to write the validation settings in JS.

 ```html